 Our sources of liquidity include our cash and cash equivalents.
-We believe that our existing cash balances, which were approximately \$4.8 million as of September 30, 2011 and the expected proceeds of \$2 million from future purchases of our common stock that Novogen has committed to make, will be sufficient to fund our operations until late calendar year 2012.
-Our current business operations are focused on continuing the development of our two lead isoflavone based drug candidates.
-Specifically we intend to commence the clinical development of the drug candidate ME-143 and continue the pre-clinical development of ME-344, a next-generation analogue of NV-128, necessary to file an IND with the FDA.
-Changes to our research and development plans or other changes affecting our operating expenses may affect actual future use of existing cash resources.
+We believe that our existing cash balances, which were \$5.0 million as of December 31, 2011, will be sufficient to fund our operations until mid-calendar year 2012.
+Our current business operations are focused on continuing the development of our two lead drug candidates.
+Specifically we intend to continue the clinical development of the drug candidate ME-143 and also to file an Investigational New Drug Application for ME-344 and, pending approval from the U.S. Food and Drug Administration, begin the clinical development of ME-344.
+Changes to our research or development plans or other changes affecting our operating expenses may affect actual future use of existing cash resources.
 To date, we have obtained cash and funded our operations primarily through the sale of equity securities.
-We have accumulated losses of \$79.2 million since inception and expect to incur operating losses and generate negative cash flows from operations for the foreseeable future.
+We have accumulated losses of \$80.7 million since inception and expect to incur operating losses and generate negative cash flows from operations for the foreseeable future.
 We will need additional financing to fund our operations in the future, including the continued development of our drug candidates.
-We intend to seek additional capital through additional equity transactions; however, there can be no assurance that any such transactions will be completed.
-Pursuant to the terms of a private placement we have agreed not to offer or sell any of our or our subsidiaries' equity securities, including securities that are convertible or exchangeable for our common stock, or to file any new registration statement, other than as required by the Amended Registration Rights Agreement between us and the investors in the May 2011 private placement, until the earlier of (i) June 18, 2012 and (ii) 90 days after the registration of all of the securities we have agreed to register pursuant to the Amended Registration Rights Agreement.
-The foregoing restrictions on securities issuances do not apply to certain permitted issuances, specifically the issuance of up to \$4,000,000 of common stock and warrants to purchase common stock on or after September 15, 2011.
-On September 30, 2011, we completed a \$2 million sale of common stock to Novogen.
-If the Company is unable to obtain additional funds on favorable terms or at all, the Company may be required to cease or reduce its operations.
+We intend to seek additional capital through additional equity transactions or strategic relationships; however, there can be no assurance that any such transactions will be completed.
+Pursuant to the terms of the May 2011 private placement, we have agreed not to offer or sell any of our or our subsidiaries' equity securities, including securities that are convertible or exchangeable for our common stock, or to file any new registration statement, other than as required by the Amended Registration Rights Agreement between us and the investors in the May 2011 private placement, until the earlier of (i) June 18, 2012 and (ii) 90 days after the registration of all of the securities we have agreed to register pursuant to the Amended Registration Rights Agreement.
+The foregoing restrictions on securities issuances did not apply to certain permitted issuances, specifically an aggregate of \$4,000,000 of common stock issued to Novogen in two separate private placements on September 30, 2011 and December 29, 2011.
+If we are unable to obtain additional funds on favorable terms or at all, we may be required to delay, reduce the scope of, or eliminate one or more of our research or development programs, or to cease or reduce our operations.